ianunruh/ianunruh.com/_posts/2014-05-11-monitor-everything-part-2.md

 ## Wrap-up

 Now the indexer is being shipped logs from other nodes.
-This configuration will scale pretty decently, we just need to add more Redis instances for failover and load balancing purposes.
-Currently, logs are shipped to Redis unencrypted.
-In the [next post](/2014/05/monitor-everything-part-3.html), I'll cover some improvements we can make to this infrastructure.
+This configuration will scale pretty decently; we just need to add more Redis instances for failover and load balancing purposes.
+Currently logs are shipped to Redis unencrypted.
+I'll cover some improvements we can make to this infrastructure in the [next post](/2014/05/monitor-everything-part-3.html).